A compact null set containing a differentiability point of every Lipschitz function: Introduction

+Section~\ref{sec2} is devoted to the description of the partial ordered set and the layers $\mset_i$.
+The existence of line segments close to any point in a previous layer is verified in Theorem~\ref{resultofsection}.
+In Section~\ref{sec5} we will show that this condition is sufficient for any Lipschitz function to have a point of differentiability in each layer.

-In Section~\ref{sec3} we show in detail how to arrive at the pair $(x,e)$ with "almost maximal" directional derivative $f'(x,e)$, which by the proceeding comments gives us a point of differentiability of $f$ in $S$.
-By a modification of the method in \cite{P} we construct a sequence of points $x_m \in S$ and directions $e_m \in S^{n-1}$ such that $f$ has a directional derivative $f'(x_{m},e_{m})$ that is almost maximal, subject to some constraints.
+In Section~\ref{sec3} we show in detail how to arrive at a pair $(x,e)$ with ``almost maximal'' directional derivative $f'(x,e)$.
+By a modification of the method in \cite{P} we construct a sequence of points $x_m$ and directions $e_m \in S^{n-1}$ such that $f$ has a directional derivative $f'(x_{m},e_{m})$ that is almost maximal, subject to some constraints.
 We then argue that $(x_m)$ and $(e_m)$ both converge and that the directional derivative $f'(x,e)$ at $x = \lim_{m \to \infty} x_m$ in the direction $e = \lim_{m \to \infty} e_m$ is locally maximal in the required sense.
+We eventually show $x$ is a point of differentiability of $f$.

 The convergence of $(x_m)$ is achieved simply by choosing $x_{m+1}$ close to $x_m$.
 The convergence of $e_m$ is more subtle; we obtain this by altering the function by an appropriate small linear piece at each stage of the iteration.
 Then picking $(x_m,e_m)$ such that the $m$th function $f_m$ has almost maximal directional derivative $f_m'(x_m,e_m)$ can be shown to guarantee that the sequence $(e_m)$ is Cauchy.